abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 reflecting on virtue and the sense of non-remorse, a feeling of gladness arises.
 Reflecting on the truth of the teachings, gladness arises, or faith or confidence.
-Thankfulness is more gratitude, which in Pali is *kataññuta.* That feeling of thankfulness, appreciation, and gratitude has a different quality to it.
+Thankfulness is more gratitude, which in Pali is *kataññuta*.
+That feeling of thankfulness, appreciation, and gratitude has a different quality to it.
 So the word gladness is used in a couple of different ways.

-10\.
-By the way, what does “Pasanno” mean?
+Q: By the way, what does “Pasanno” mean?

-It’s primary meaning is one having faith, but also one having joy, sort of joyful faith.
+A: It’s primary meaning is one having faith, but also one having joy, sort of joyful faith.

-11\.
-The near enemy of equanimity is aloofness.
+Q: The near enemy of equanimity is aloofness.
 I’ve tasted both.
 One is much more familiar, and the difference is quite apparent.
 Can you provide any clues to identify subtle aloofness, which may not be so obvious, especially to the habituated mind?

-One of the things that immediately comes up—I’ve mentioned it several times and then it also came up in the reading of the *Kalama Sutta*—is how the Buddha asks if this is wholesome or unwholesome?
+A: One of the things that immediately comes up—I’ve mentioned it several times and then it also came up in the reading of the *Kālāma Sutta*—is how the Buddha asks if this is wholesome or unwholesome?
 Is it beneficial or not beneficial?
 So there is an immediate turning to what is *kusala*.